 What is a Letter of Intent in Real Estate?

-A LOI in real estate letter that states your intent to purchase property and serves as a non-binding or binding preliminary agreement between buyers and sellers.
+A LOI in real estate is a letter that states your intent to purchase property and serves as a non-binding or binding preliminary agreement between buyers and sellers.
 It establishes the framework for the proposed transaction, including the purchase price, lease terms, closing dates, and due diligence period before signing a legally enforceable contract.

 Why Use a Letter of Intent?